udara885/product-frontend-react/README.md

 - Make sure the backend API is running before starting the frontend.
 - `pnpm` is recommended, but `npm` works as well.
-- Any API URL changes must match the backend server URL.
+- The `VITE_API_URL` environment variable must match your backend server URL.
+- Do not commit the `.env` file to version control.
+Add it to `.gitignore` if not already included.